Area Invested In

 Investment Type

-Projected Return
+Preferred Return

 Cairnspring Mills is expanding its artisan flour mill in Washington state to meet rising demand for locally sourced, traceable grain products.
 The project is located in a TEA-qualified area and has filed its I-956F with USCIS.
 This rural EB-5 offering is structured as a 5-year subordinated loan, supported by existing operations and a growing customer base.